RezaSi/go-interview-practice/packages/logrus/challenge-1-basic-logging-and-levels/learning.md

 2025/10/02 18:00:00 Hello from standard log
 ```

-It’s fine for basics, but:
+It’s nice for basics, but:

 * No levels (everything is just a line)
 * No JSON/structured output